-But otherwise, it's a good idea to talk about a creative project you've worked on, preferably outside of class, something that you are proud of, and how you think it demonstrates that you might have what it takes to do research in theoretical computer science.
+But otherwise, it's a good idea to talk about a creative project you've worked on, preferably outside of class (or that started in class but continued far beyond the expectations for a good grade), something that you are proud of, and how you think it demonstrates that you might have what it takes to do research in theoretical computer science.
 Ideally, this will be a previous research project in theoretical computer science, but not necessarily.

 For UC-Davis undergraduate students interested in research: The advice to Ph.D. applicants above applies.
 Additionally, since you're already at UC-Davis, note that I occasionally teach a course on my research, ECS 289A: Theory of Molecular Computation.
 Taking this class is a good way to learn about foundational research in my field and can be the start of an undergraduate research project.

 Timing is an important issue: most research projects take a while, and a single quarter or summer is not enough time to complete it.
 Rather, it's enough time to start it, and you might spend the whole next year actually getting the results and writing a paper.
 So it's best to look into this before your final year.